The best plants for rooftop gardens: Make your green roof thrive

 Lemon myrtle is a native Australian shrub with fragrant leaves that can be used in cooking.
 It needs to be exposed to direct sunlight, but it can also do well in partial shade.
 This shrub needs regular watering when young, but it's fairly drought-tolerant once planted.

-• Frangipani
+Frangipani

-Ground Covers
+Ground covers

 Ground covers help provide greenery across larger areas.
-They are important for filling gaps, preventing substrate erosion, and conserving moisture in rooftop gardens.
+They are important for filling gaps and preventing substrate erosion.
+They can also help conserve moisture in rooftop gardens.
+Here are some ideas for ground covers for your rooftop garden:

-• Dichondra repens
+Dichondra repens

-• Gazania
+Gazania

 Gazanias are low-growing, flowering plants with daisy-like blooms in bright colours like yellow, orange, and red.
 They make a tough, flowering ground cover that thrives in direct sunlight.
 They are very drought-tolerant and perfect for hot, dry conditions.
 They add a burst of colour to your rooftop garden.